Your comment may need to be approved before it will appear on the site. Thanks for waiting. First time commenting? Please review the Comment Policy.

 Before adding salt drizzle olive oil over the popcorn.
 Then toss or mix it around and add salt with whatever additional seasoning you may choose.
 I absolutely love this method of popping popcorn.
 Before this I was so intimidated by homemade popcorn.
 My husband has made homemade popcorn for years which I loved.
 But now that I have started making popcorn there there’s no stopping me :-)!
 Again great method.
 Now my husband enjoys the outcome but not so much the method.
 I think I make it more complicated than it has to be (possibly).
 Sorry I included my review in my response to your post.

 Brilliant method.
 Just tried this with half a teaspoon of Spanish smoked paprika added to the oil.
 Wow.
-Would go very well with a cold beer, sadly don’t have one handy:(
+Would go very well with a cold beer, sadly don’t have one handy:(Worth a try.

 This really works!!!!
 The best popcorn I’ve ever done!!!!
 Thank you so much!!